irawoodring/162/variables/PITCHME.md

 We do all of this in the **variable declaration**.
 ---
-Declaring a variable tells the system we wish to use to create a variable.
+Declaring a variable tells the system we wish to create a variable.
 Declarations may look like the following:

 ```Java
 public int x;